 Whenever you transition from being a beginning genealogist to an experienced one, you’ll learn that not all documentation about your ancestor is created equal.
 As such, we need to be careful in what we say we know to be true about a relative and their relationships.

-Let me share the evidence analysis tool available on RootsMagic so that you can stop and think about the research you have completed and manage the decisions you have made.
+Let me share the evidence analysis tool available on RootsMagic so that you can stop and think about the research you have completed and manage your decisions.

 Sound Genealogical Conclusions Requires Analysis